kermitt2/arxiv_harvester/README.md

-# Poor man's simple harvester for arXiv resources
+# Poor man's harvester for arXiv resources

 This modest Python script takes advantage of [arXiv resources hosted by Kaggle](https://www.kaggle.com/Cornell-University/arxiv) to harvest arXiv metadata and PDF, without using the AWS requester paid buckets.